TylorS/typed/readme.md

 This variance can be configured per each higher-kinded type's URI by extending an interface.
 The choice to use this variance is for convenience of accumulating requirements at the point of definition with more modularity.

+The choice to use or not use the provided do-notation or one of the relatively

 ```ts
 import { doReader, toReader } from '@typed/fp/Fx/Reader'